hemanth/google-stocks-proxy/README.md

     "pcls_fix": "133.8"
   }
 ]

-P.S: next version will mostly get meanifuly attributes!
-Currently it's just the spatting out what the API returns.

 */
 ```

+__TODO for the next versio:__

+* Next version will mostly get meanifuly attributes!
+[Currently it's just the spatting out what the API returns.]

+* Allow `codes` query param an array of `stockMarket:stockCode` values.